Ultimate List of 150+ Hobbies and Interests for Your Resume [+Examples & How-to Guide]

 Unless you're applying for a very specific role where those interests are expected, certain activities might harm the perception of you as a candidate and give other applicants an advantage.

-If you'd like to take the guesswork out of this section, Teal's AI Resume Builder has a built-in "Skills and Interests" section where you can easily add your details.
+If you'd like to take the guesswork out of this section, build your resume with Teal to create and customize the interests section of your resume, and take advantage of the built-in "Skills and Interests" section where you can easily add and edit your details.

 AsSkills and interests on a resume